-Question #1 for the Board:
+Question #1 for the Board

-1. Does the Board agree with the recommendation to implement SFFAS 59 as planned should the GAO confirm what staff has been made aware of, including its review of the fiscal year 2022 RSI presentations?
+Does the Board agree with the recommendation to implement SFFAS 59 as planned beginning in FY 2026.
 If not, why not and please provide your rationale and any suggested changes to the SFFAS 59 implementation plan.